galacticwarrior9/IslamBot/README.md

 * The ability to view the morphology of every word in the Qur'an.
 * Conversions between the Hijri and Gregorian calendars.
 * Visualisation of Qur'anic verses on a *mushaf*.
-* Fetching duas from *Fortress of the Muslim* (Hisn al-Muslim)
+* Duas from *Fortress of the Muslim* (Hisn al-Muslim)

-IslamBot is licensed under the [GNU GPL v3.0](https://github.com/galacticwarrior9/islambot/blob/master/LICENSE).
-You are welcome to use the code for your own purposes, on the condition it is made open source and credit is given.
+### Contributors
+Thank you to all those who have [contributed](https://github.com/galacticwarrior9/IslamBot/graphs/contributors) to the project.

+Also, thank you to following people who are not listed in the above link:

+* Caleb, on whose code most of this project was originally based on.
+* ala/Burhan from the Durkastan server, who rewrote most of the Qur'an code.
+* Mew, who graciously translated much of the documentation into Arabic.

 ## Qur'an